 4. Our Underwriting team will get back to you, and let you know the status of your request via email!
 Btw, you can always add more items later.

 Take note that if you decide to add Extra Coverage when you get your policy, Lemonade will automatically grant you temporary EC for 14 days.
 This will give you time to send over the necessary info, and for our team to review it.
 If you can’t submit your info within 14 days, you can still add on the Extra Coverage yourself after it expires.

 How much is my camera worth?

-Insure your camera in a… snap (sorry, we had to)
+Insure your camera in a snap!

-“The problem with cameras is that they’re expensive,” says Lemonader James A. “If I was worried about how much they cost all the time, I wouldn’t take them with me—which would completely defeat the purpose!”
+“The problem with cameras is that they’re expensive.
+If I was worried about how much they cost all the time, I wouldn’t take them with me—which completely defeats the purpose!”